-- (17) To require prospective and existing employees, independent contractors, applicants, licensees and permittees to submit to fingerprinting by the Pennsylvania State Police or an authorized agent of the Pennsylvania State Police.
-The Pennsylvania State Police or an authorized agent of the Pennsylvania State Police shall submit the fingerprints to the Federal Bureau of Investigation for purposes of verifying the identity of the individual and obtaining records of - (18) To require prospective and existing employees, independent contractors, applicants, licensees and permittees to submit photographs consistent with the standards [of the Commonwealth Photo Imaging Network] established by the board.

-In addition to the power of the board regarding license and permit applicants, to determine at its discretion the suitability of any person who furnishes or seeks to furnish to a slot machine licensee directly or indirectly any goods, services or property related to slot machines, table games, table game devices or associated equipment, interactive games and interactive gaming devices and associated equipment or casino simulcasting technology and equipment or through any arrangements under which that person receives payment based directly or indirectly on earnings, profits or receipts from the slot machines, table games, table game devices and associated equipment[.], interactive games, interactive gaming devices and associated equipment or casino simulcasting technology and equipment.
-The board may require any such person to comply with the requirements of this part and the regulations of the board and may prohibit the person from furnishing the goods, services or property[.] except that, in determining the suitability of a person who furnishes or seeks to furnish casino simulcasting technology and equipment, the board shall consult the commission.

-(23) The board shall not approve an application for or issue or renew a license, certificate, registration or permit unless it is satisfied that the applicant has demonstrated by clear and convincing evidence that the applicant is a person of good character, honesty and integrity and is a person whose prior activities, criminal record, if any, reputation, habits and associations do not pose a threat to the public interest or the effective regulation and control of slot machine [or] operations, table game operations, interactive gaming operations or casino simulcasting, or create or enhance the danger of unsuitable, unfair or illegal practices, methods and activities in the conduct of slot machine [or] operations, table game operations, interactive gaming operations or casino simulcasting or the carrying on of the business and financial arrangements incidental thereto.
+- (12.3) At its discretion, to award, revoke, suspend, condition or deny a casino simulcasting permit in accordance with Chapter 13F (relating to casino simulcasting). - (12.4) At its discretion, to award, revoke, suspend, condition or deny a sports wagering certificate in accordance with Chapter 13C (relating to sports wagering). - (17) To require prospective and existing employees, independent contractors, applicants, licensees and permittees to submit to fingerprinting by the Pennsylvania State Police or an authorized agent of the Pennsylvania State Police.
+The Pennsylvania State Police or an authorized agent of the Pennsylvania State Police shall submit the fingerprints to the Federal Bureau of Investigation for purposes of verifying the identity of the individual and obtaining records of criminal arrests and convictions. - (18) To require prospective and existing employees, independent contractors, applicants, licensees and permittees to submit photographs consistent with the standards [of the Commonwealth Photo Imaging Network] established by the board. - (20) In addition to the power of the board regarding license and permit applicants, to determine at its discretion the suitability of any person who furnishes or seeks to furnish to a slot machine licensee directly or indirectly any goods, services or property related to slot machines, table games, table game devices or associated equipment, interactive games and interactive gaming devices and associated equipment, casino simulcasting technology and equipment or sports wagering and sports wagering devices or through any arrangements under which that person receives payment based directly or indirectly on earnings, profits or receipts from the slot machines, table games, table game devices and associated equipment[.], interactive games, interactive gaming devices and associated equipment, casino simulcasting technology and equipment or sports wagering and sports wagering devices.
+The board may require any such person to comply with the requirements of this part and the regulations of the board and may prohibit the person from furnishing the goods, services or property[.] except that, in determining the suitability of a person who furnishes or seeks to furnish casino simulcasting technology and equipment, the board shall consult the commission. \ \ \ - The board shall not approve an application for or issue or renew a license, certificate, registration or permit unless it is satisfied that the applicant has demonstrated by clear and convincing evidence that the applicant is a person of good character, honesty and integrity and is a person whose prior activities, criminal record, if any, reputation, habits and associations do not pose a threat to the public interest or the effective regulation and control of slot machine [or] operations, table game operations, interactive gaming operations, casino simulcasting or sports wagering, or create or enhance the danger of unsuitable, unfair or illegal practices, methods and activities in the conduct of slot machine [or] operations, table game operations, interactive gaming operations, casino simulcasting or sports wagering or the carrying on of the business and financial arrangements incidental thereto. \ \ \